The World Goes Round and Round and

 pickup and equalizer built in so I can amplify it at Dr. Bones engagements.

-Plugged in or played acoustically, this instrument has an incredibly
+Plugged in or played acoustically, this instrument has an incredibly full

 yet delicate voice.
 It's working out fantastic, this Uke was an